 - Black-blue or brown areas.

 If a change or abnormality (lesion) develops on the skin it is important to consult a doctor as soon as possible for a diagnosis to be made.
 The doctor will look closely at the lesion, assessing its size, location and characteristics and will ask about the history of the lesion eg: how long it has been there, whether it bleeds or itches etc.

 If the doctor suspects that the abnormal lesion may be cancerous, they may take a small sample of the tissue (a biopsy).
 The sample of tissue is sent to a laboratory where examination under a microscope can reveal whether the tissue cells are cancerous.
 If they are then the doctor will recommend appropriate treatment.

 The treatment of a BCC will depend on its type, size and location.
-Early treatment enables the BCC to be more easily treated and will lessen scarring and local complications.
+Early treatment will lessen scarring and local complications.
 A combination of treatments is often used.
 Treatment options include:

-This is the most common treatment for BCC and involves cutting out the BCC along with a small area of surrounding tissue, and stitching up the skin.
+This is the most common treatment for BCC.
+Excision involves cutting out the BCC along with a small area of surrounding tissue and stitching up the skin.
 In many cases, this can be done by a GP.
-For larger, more extensive BCC's (particularly if they are in a difficult position) a referral to a plastic surgeon or other appropriate specialist may be required.
-After excision of the BCC a graft or skin flap may be used in order to repair the defect.
+For larger, more extensive BCCs (particularly if they are in a difficult position) a referral to a plastic surgeon or other appropriate specialist may be required.
+After excision of the BCC a graft or skin flap may be used to repair the defect.

 This treatment uses liquid nitrogen to freeze off the BCC.
 This is used in the treatment of superficial BCCs only.

 This treatment uses specialised cutting instruments to remove the BCC layer by layer.